Quant Tekel

 - Positions opened beforehand may remain open.

-- Do not modify stop-loss or take-profit during the restricted window.
+- Do not change stop-loss or take-profit during the restricted window.

-- First infraction is a soft breach, and a second becomes a hard breach.
+- The first violation is treated as a soft breach, and a subsequent violation becomes a hard breach.

 News Source: Forex Factory, aligned with MetaTrader 5 server time.